williamhuanle/mz-java-msa-hexagonal-architecture/dev-ops/README.md

 ## How to run

 ```
-    # move to root of dev-ops director
+    # move to root of dev-ops directory
     ..\dev-ops> docker-compose --env-file ./config/.env.dev up
 ```